 Other factors you need to consider on the SEO side of things are analytics (allowing you to see your website's performance in critical metrics such as view count and bounce rate), performance (generally, search engines hate slow websites), and the ability to conduct lead generation processes such as forms.

-- Doesn’t require a standalone software client to download and install in your computer.
+The software doesn’t require a standalone client to download and install in your computer.

 |A/B Testing||Run split tests for websites, emails, ads and more by serving different versions of the content to different users.|